emoose/idaxex/README.md

 # idaxex

-idaxex is a native loader plugin for IDA Pro, adding support for loading in Xbox360 XEX & Xbox XBE executables.
+idaxex is a native loader plugin for IDA Pro 9.3, adding support for loading Xbox 360 XEX and Xbox XBE executables.

 Originally started as an [IDAPython loader](https://github.com/emoose/reversing/blob/master/xbox360.py), work was continued as a native DLL to solve the shortcomings of it.